 The Module supports two modes of operation: FIPS Approved mode and non-Approved mode.
 When the Module is powered on, the power-up self-tests are executed automatically without any operator intervention.
 If the power-up self-tests complete successfully, the Module will be in FIPS Approved mode.

-Table 3 lists the Approved algorithms in FIPS Approved mode.
+The table below lists the Approved algorithms in FIPS Approved mode: